 Critics have also raised concerns about both the transparency of the process and the implications of the deals for national sovereignty.

-Still, many in the U.S. labor movement argue that trade liberalization has caused a “race to the bottom” in worker rights and environmental standards.
-AFL-CIO President Richard Trumka contends that the goal of recent trade deals “was not to promote America’s exports—it was to make it easier for global corporations to move capital offshore.
+Still, many in the U.S. labor movement argue that trade liberalization has caused a “race to the bottom” in workers’ rights and environmental standards.
+American Federation of Labor and Congress of Industrial Organizations (AFL-CIO) president Richard Trumka contends that the goal of recent trade deals “was not to promote America’s exports—it was to make it easier for global corporations to move capital offshore.
 The logical outcome was trade deficits and falling wages.”
-The Obama administration counters that its trade policy will improve labor rights monitoring and enforcement.
+The Obama administration countered that its multilateral deals would have improved labor rights monitoring and enforcement.

 The Widening of the U.S. Trade Deficit